ighorstepanenko/HTML/README.md

 # HTML
 In this repository I have my HTML-studying projects
-Files 'Huston.html' and 'new.html' are the starting works and the others are more informative
+The './Huston' and 'new.html' are the starting works and the others are more informative